 Small school closure proposal approved by Cabinet

-Powys County Council is looking to reconfigure and rationalise the primary school provision in the county as part of its Strategy for Transforming Education in Powys 2020-2030 and has proposed closing Castle Caereinion Church in Wales School from 31 August 2022.
+Powys County Council is looking to reconfigure and rationalise the primary school provision in the county as part of its Strategy for Transforming Education in Powys 2020-2030 and is proposing to close Llanbedr Church in Wales School from 31 August 2022.

-Earlier this year, Cabinet gave the go-ahead for a statutory notice to be published formally proposing the change, which was published in September.
-During the statutory notice period, 21 objections were received.
+Last year, Cabinet gave the go-ahead for a statutory notice to be published formally proposing the change, which was published in November.
+During the statutory notice period, nearly 350 objections were received.

-Today (Tuesday, 23 November) Cabinet considered the objection report and approved the proposal to close Castle Caereinion Church in Wales School from 31 August 2022, with pupils to attend their nearest alternative school.
+Today (Tuesday, March 8) Cabinet received and considered the objection report and approved the proposal to close Llanbedr Church in Wales School from 31 August 2022, with pupils to attend their nearest alternative school.

-Cllr Phyl Davies, Cabinet Member for Education and Property, said: "After carefully considering the objections, Cabinet have approved the proposal to close Castle Caereinion Church in Wales School.
+Cllr Phyl Davies, Cabinet Member for Education and Property, said: "After carefully considering the objections, Cabinet has approved the proposal to close Llanbedr Church in Wales School.

 "We are committed to transforming the learner experience and entitlement for our learners and we will achieve this by delivering our Strategy for Transforming Education in Powys 2020-2030.